frelon/suse-elemental/docs/configuration-directory.md

 ##### set_dispatcher_d

-`set_dispatcher_d` is a shell function that can be called through the `configure-network.sh` script to automatically set dispatcher scripts in the NetworkManager's `dispatcher.d` directory.
-As arguments, the function accepts either multiple files or a single directory.
+You can call the `set_dispatcher_d` shell function to set dispatcher scripts in the NetworkManager's `dispatcher.d` directory.
+It accepts either multiple files or a single directory as arguments.

 *`configure-network.sh` example:*